-My Grails Moment
+My Grails Aha Moment

 Recently, I attended a training class led by Gruru Jeff Brown.
 (A Gruru is a Guru in Groovy & Grails, esp. if one is a committer)